Colin Firth biography

 Firth appeared as Mark Darcy in the film Bridget Jones's Diary (2001), then reprised his role in the sequel.
 In 2010 he received his first Academy Award nomination, for his work in A Single Man.
 He received even more critical acclaim for his portrayal of King George VI in The King's Speech, winning a Golden Globe, a BAFTA Award and an Academy Award.
 In 2011, he received a star on the Hollywood Walk of Fame.
-In recent years he's starred in a slew of films, including The Railway Man (2014) and Before I Go to Sleep (2014), Kingsman: Secret Service (2014), Genius (2016), Bridget Jones's Baby(2016), Kingsman: The Golden Circle (2017) and Kursk (2017).
+In recent years he's starred in a slew of films, including The Railway Man (2014), Before I Go to Sleep (2014), Kingsman: Secret Service (2014), Genius (2016), Bridget Jones's Baby(2016), Kingsman: The Golden Circle (2017) and Kursk (2017).